During summer, our house swims in shade.

 Billions upon billions upon billions of them.

-They inundate our yard, roof, gutters, porch, driveway, patio, parking area in back.
+They inundate our yard, roof, gutters, porch, driveway, patio, and parking area in back.

 Our neighbor was right.
 The raking job is an enormous task.
 It is an enormous, on-going task, and it lasts through most of two months.

-Here in Roanoke we get wind storms.
-We got a big one four days ago.
-It was a strong, cool wind (thank the Lord!) roistering through the trees from the northwest, sending that day’s billion leaves before it—like snow.
-We got a blizzard of leaves.
+Here in our valley we get wind storms.
+We got a big one five days ago.
+It was a strong, cool wind (thank the Lord!) roistering through the trees from the northwest, sending that day’s billion of leaves before it—like snow.
+We had a blizzard of leaves.

 Have you noticed something about leaves?